 ABC Grows up

 As ABC expanded its schedule, WDAN-TV expanded its broadcast day by airing “American Bandstand” and “Whom Do You Trust?”
-In fact, by the late 1950s, WDAN-TV would host its version of “American Bandstand” called “Danville Bandstand” hosted by WDAN announcer Jack Singleton.
-It is of “Danville Bandstand” that the only known “recording” of an actual program produced by WDAN exists.
+In fact, by the late 1950s, WDAN-TV would host its version of “American Bandstand” called “Danville Bandstand,” hosted by WDAN announcer Jack Singleton.
+It is of the “Danville Bandstand” that the only known “recording” of an actual program produced by WDAN exists.
 It is a snapshot of the television screen showing Jack Singleton and a young Danville teen who sang on the “Danville Bandstand” program.
 It is included on this website.

 WDAN Locally Produced Programming